Key Takeaways

 Looking for a place to rent but want to make sure you get the best bang for your buck?
-All while ensuring that your prospective property meets certain requirements, like having a swift deposit return time, a fair deposit amount, and strong repair policies?
+Also, are you wondering where you should go to guarantee that your prospective property meets certain requirements, like having a swift deposit return time, a fair deposit amount, and strong repair policies?

-Well, we’ve done the research so you don’t have to, and found the 10 most renter-friendly states in the US.
+Well, we’ve done the research so you don’t have to and found the 10 most renter-friendly states in the US.
 Using reliable sources from government websites, plus data from our own archives, we analyzed nine different data points for all 50 US states and gave each one a score out of 50 for each area.
-Overall, the highest-scoring location was Massachusetts, making it the most renter-friendly.

 Top 10 Tenant-Friendly States